Structural Design Patterns in Java

 }

-5. Facade Pattern: The Facade pattern provides a unified interface to a group of related classes, simplifying the interaction with that group.
-It hides the complexity of the underlying system and makes it easier for clients to interact with it.
+What It Does: The Facade pattern provides a simple interface to a complex system.
+It hides the complexity and makes it easier to use.

 Example: